-Superabsorbent polymers (SAP) are currently the subject of extensive research in Vietnam and are gradually being commercialized.
+Superabsorbent polymers (SAP) are a kind of three-dimensional crosslinked hydrophilic polymers, which can absorb and retain large amounts of water up to several hundred times their own weight.1 Because of their excellent properties, SAP are widely used in various fields, such as hygiene product, agriculture, construction industry, petroleum industry, adsorption and materials for controlled release devices.2 SAP are currently the subject of extensive research in Vietnam and are gradually being commercialized.
 However, modified starch - which may compete with human and animal food sources - is the primary basic material used by the majority of authors.
-Khoi et al. (2003) successfully created the first superabsorbent polymer for soil (AMS-1).
+Khoi et al. (2022) successfully created the SAP for soil (AMS-1).
 The product known as AMS-1 is made by grafting acrylic acid into cassava starch, which has a unique capacity to store and absorb water.
 AMS-1 is a fine, ivory-white powder that will swell 400 times its actual weight when exposed to water.
 It can be stored in soil for 10 to 12 months.
 AMS-1 has a wide range of uses in agricultural production, including helping to improve the physical and chemical properties of soil and acting as a moisture-retaining agent on hillsides where water readily drains away or on dry, sandy soils.
-Apart from its ability to absorb water, AMS-1 can also absorb other solutions, such as saline and urine.1
+Apart from its ability to absorb water, AMS-1 can also absorb other solutions, such as saline and urine.3

-Furthermore, Lac Trung Company produced the superior product known as superabsorbent polymer

-(SAM-1) in 2006.
+Furthermore, Lac Trung Company produced the superior product known as superabsorbent polymer (SAM-1) in 2006.
 The product is the end product of the polymerization of modified cassava starch and acrylic acid.
 Each tiny moisture-retaining particle can absorb up to 350-400 g/g of water and then gradually release it to provide moisture for the plant during times when there is no rain or irrigation water.
 The primary ingredient is cassava starch, and chemical technology is used to create a type of polymer that has the ability to absorb and retain water.
 Watering will be much decreased after 30 to 45 days when the particles will release all of the water, the moisture-retaining particles will revert to their initial size, and they will continue to collect water when it rains or is watered.
 Moisture-retaining particles should be used for six to eighteen months before being replaced.
-Utilizing the product has been shown to reduce plant mortality by over 100%, lower plant care expenses by up to 80%, transport crops across great distances, and harvest crops 20% earlier than planned.2 acid (AA).
+Utilizing the product has been shown to reduce plant mortality by over 100%, lower plant care expenses by up to 80%, transport crops across great distances, and harvest crops 20% earlier than planned.4

+Khan et al. synthesized superabsorbent polymers in 2015 by combining gamma radiation with carboxymethylated cellulose (CMC) and acrylic acid (AA).
 In particular, the author synthesized by copolymerizing carboxymethylated cellulose and acrylic acid and then irradiating it with Co-60.
 Due to the extremely high energy of the gamma irradiation source, initiators, catalysts, and cross-linking agents are not required in the synthesis technique.
 At the same time, a radiation dose of 5 kGy was shown to have the maximum adsorption capability.
 According to experimental results, the product's high water retention capacity had a favorable impact on the germination of okra and wheat seeds as well as the growth of young plants.
-Thus, it can be said that CMC/AA, which has a lot of great qualities, can be employed as a regulator in agriculture, particularly in desert and arid areas.3
+Thus, it can be said that CMC/AA, which has a lot of great qualities, can be employed as a regulator in agriculture, particularly in desert and arid areas.5